|

 trailer pump and its predecessors have existed to supply water for firefighting within and without the hamlet.

 this rig sets up on one of two dry hydrants located at the pond to fill tankers.
-The 1000' of 5" hose on Engine 1 reduces our reliance
+The 1000' of 5" hose on 16-1-1 eliminated our reliance

 |